-Citizens are facing the possibility of having to assume the cost of this PPP, which amounts to 3.28 billion euros, including interests, maintenance and the compensation paid to the company when it renounced the concession, either through their gas bills (as has happened up to December 2017), or through the state budget.
+Citizens are facing the possibility of having to assume the cost of this PPP, which amounts to 3.28 billion euros, including interests, maintenance and the compensation paid to the company when it renounced the concession, either through their gas bills (as happened up to 2018), or through the state budget.

 ||||| This is why we are carrying out this coordinated citizen action with the following OBJECTIVES: